 Set the Scene

 By adding a theme to your event, you’re separating it from any other party or gathering you’ve hosted.
 Whether you choose a color, a country or even a movie, you can add little anecdotes into your decorations, food and music.
-Even if you don’t want to make a big deal of your New Year’s Eve party, setting a theme for your event is just a way to add an aspect of fun to the party.
+Even if you don’t want to make a big deal of your New Year’s Eve party, setting a theme for your event is just one way to add an aspect of fun to the party.

-Make a signature cocktail
+Make a Signature Cocktail

-If you’re planning an event around a day-time barbecue, why not create your own, refreshing drink to mark the occasion.
+If you’re planning an event around a day-time barbecue, why not create your own refreshing drink to mark the occasion.
 Even if you are always the designated barbecue host, having your own cocktail will separate this party from the rest.

-Show off with Food
+Show Off with Food

 It’s not hard to find an easy-to-do, showstopper dish for the grill.
 In fact, we have a host of delicious recipes on our website that will surely send your guests palates soaring.

 Alternatively, consider turning the event into your own (Mega) ‘Master Chef’ competition – each guest must prepare something spectacular that can be shared with everyone and the winner gets a prize.
 You can even add restrictions to accommodate other guest’s dietary requirements, like no nuts or gluten.

 Drinking and driving is a reality we face on a daily basis – and with the festivities associated with New Year’s Eve, it’s better to be safe.
 So, if you have the space or know of a spot to rent out, keep your party numbers small and have your guests spend the night (did someone say sleepover?).
 Plan a delicious breakfast for the next day and kick-off the new year with all of your favorite people.

 Alternatively, ensure that your guests are utilizing app-based or other taxi services on the night so that they get home safely.